Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 It is important to know that variables have the following attributes:

 1. Unique names (no variable name in a dataset can repeat).
-We will talk more about variable naming when we discuss Style Guides \@ref(style).
+We will talk more about variable naming when we discuss Style Guides [**see style guides**].
 2. A measurement type (ex: numeric, character, date) which can also be more narrowly defined as needed (ex: continuous, categorical)
 3. Acceptable values (ex: yes/no) or expected ranges (ex: 1-25 or 2021-08-01 to 2021-12-15).
 Anything outside of those acceptable values or ranges is considered an error.
 4. Labels, descriptions of what the variable represents.
 This may be a label that you as the variable creator assigns (ex: "Treatment condition") or they may be the actual wording of an item (ex: "Do you enjoy pizza?").